thradams/installer/README.md

 # Embedded Install System - Zero dependencies

-Generate installer inside your normal VC++ build.
+Generate windows installer inside your normal VC++ build.

+If you already use C/C++ and Visual Studio it means you can have an installer without any other dependencies.

+You can debug your installer and you don't need a crazy macro language to customize your actions.

 ## Using it